Audio Transcription for BBC Radio 4

 As the transcription was carried out we had to be very clear about who was speaking, putting in regular time codes and removing any “flubbing” (erm’s, ums etc).
 In addition, Tracsis put in notes about the sound quality or unusual noises that occurred so those could be used to help assess whether or not the sound bites could be used in the final production.
 Tracsis provided the transcribed files in separate documents per audio file, in a clear and consistent format.

 Over 20 hours of recording were transcribed, allowing the production team to quickly access the sections of interviews they wanted to use.
 Without the transcription there would be hours of listening and editing to do before the final edit could be put together.
-The three part series started on 29th November 2016 on BBC Radio 4.
+The three part series aired on BBC Radio 4.

 The series is presented by Janice Long and produced by Sparklab Productions.